mahdi-shafiei/jaxkineticmodel/docs/docs/building_models.md

 ## Metabolic kinetic modelling
-The time evolution of metabolic states are often described by a set of Ordinary Differential Equations (ODEs)
+The time evolution of metabolic states are often described by a set of Ordinary Differential Equations (ODEs):
 $$\frac{dm(t)}{dt}=S\cdot v(t,m(t),\theta)$$

 \\(S\\) is the stoichiometric matrix that describes the mass balances of a metabolic system.
 The fluxes \\(v\\) are described by reaction mechanisms, typically of some form like Michaelis-Menten or Hill equations.
 These mechanisms are parameterized by \\(\theta\\).
-By providing the initial values of the metabolic states, the ODEs can be solved using a numerical solver
+By providing the initial values of the metabolic states, the ODEs can be solved using a numerical solver:
 $$m(T)=m(0)+\int_0^T S\cdot v(t,m(t),\theta)dt$$

 We will describe below how you can build your own models that are compatible with Jax/Diffrax **[1]**.